This document was added 26/05/2020.

 Data from the survey are available on an original basis only.

-Data collected in the survey are compiled according to concepts and definitions outlined in Chapter 11: Employee Remuneration.
+Data collected in the survey are compiled according to concepts and definitions outlined in the Employee Remuneration section.
 All labour costs reflect actual payments made in the survey reference period.
 As such, they do not reflect costs incurred in the reference period for which payments are made in a later period, but they include payments made in the survey reference period for costs incurred in a prior period.

 Earnings estimates from the survey are broader than, and are not directly comparable with, earnings estimates from the Survey of Average Weekly Earnings (AWE).
-For more details on the earnings definition in MLC, see Chapter 11.
+For more details on the earnings definition in MLC, see the Employee Remuneration section.

 A number of other labour costs are not covered by this survey.
 These include training costs, costs associated with employee welfare services, and recruitment costs.
 With the exception of training costs, these items are not considered to make a significant contribution to total labour costs.
 Training costs were collected in the Training Expenditure and Practices Survey, conducted for the financial year 2001–02, and in the earlier Training Expenditure Survey conducted for September quarters of 1989, 1990, 1993 and 1996.
 Costs covered in these former surveys are specifically for structured training provided by employers.
 For further information see Employer Training Expenditure and Practices, Australia (cat. no. 6362.0).

 The scope of the survey is restricted to employing organisations in Australia.
 Public sector organisations operating in the Agriculture, Forestry and Fishing industry (Australian and New Zealand Standard Industrial Classification (ANZSIC) Division A) are included in the scope of this survey.
-Otherwise, the standard scope exclusions for ABS labour-related business surveys (outlined in Chapter 23: Methods Used in ABS Business Surveys) apply to this survey.
+Otherwise, the standard scope exclusions for ABS labour-related business surveys (outlined in the Methods Used in ABS Business Surveys section) apply to this survey.

 Detailed information is obtained about labour costs from selected employers using an online electronic collection methodology.